mitotic/slidoc/README.md

 ---

-The design goals of Slidoc are:
+The user-interface design goals of Slidoc are:

- 1. The raw file format should be as close as possible to the final display format
+ 1. Raw file format should be as close as possible to the final display format

  2. No specialized software should be required to reorganize/reorder the lecture material.

+ 3. Navigating in the document should be easy, both on the desktop and on mobile devices

 Using the plain text Markdown file format, with some extensions, accomplishes both these goals.
 With this format, many open source